DevOpsBootcamp/website/source/12_configmgmt.rst

 .. note::

-  confusingly, puppetlabs-mysql declares the 'mysql' class, rather than 'puppetlabs-mysql'.
-Calling the class essentially includes that module, which includes a package declaration insuring mysql is installed.
+  Calling the 'mysql' class essentially includes that module, which includes a package declaration insuring mysql is installed.
 It is easy to explore the module files and see what is in it.